Psyhackological/e-motion/README.md

 ### Using Poetry

-1. **Install pip and pipx**:
+1. **Install pipx**:
-   - Install pip, Python's package installer, by following the instructions on [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).
+   - First, ensure pip is installed as per the prerequisites.
-   - Install pipx, a tool for installing and running Python applications in isolated environments, using:
+   - Then install pipx, a tool for installing and running Python applications in isolated environments, using:
      ```bash
      python3 -m pip install --user pipx
      python3 -m pipx ensurepath